Showing 1–12 of 20 results

 SARM stands for selective androgen receptor modulator, and it’s a type of drug that’s chemically similar to anabolic steroids.

-There are quite a few SARMs on the market, and some are stronger and have a higher risk of side-effects than others.
+There are quite a few SARMs on the market, and some are stronger and have different effects on muscle growth and fat loss.

 Now, to understand how these drugs work, we first need to look at the physiology of hormones.